sivunq/fetch-GST-details-without-using-any-paid-API/README.md

 This is a hacky way to get GST details without paying for the third party APIs.
 I used developer tools to analyse how Indian govt's GST details fetching works and created a small service for it.

-For now I'm only sharing the functions/module that were pert of an other service, it should be quite straight forward for you to integrate in your code/service.
+I'm sharing the functions/module that I used in my Nest.js based service, it should be quite straight forward for you to integrate in your code/service.

 ## Usage Instructions: